Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 Hittite was the language of the Hittite Empire, which ruled much of Anatolia and Syria during the second millennium BCE.
-Written in cuneiform on clay tablets stored at the capital Hattusa, it is the oldest attested Indo-European language.
+Written in cuneiform on clay tablets stored at the capital Hattusa, it is the oldest attested Indo-European language — its earliest record, composed by the ruler Anitta, is the oldest known Indo-European text.
 When the Bronze Age empires collapsed around 1180 BCE and Hattusa was destroyed, Hittite vanished from history, surviving only in buried archives.
 Rediscovered and deciphered in 1915, it reshaped scholars’ understanding of where the Indo-European family began.

 Worth remembering